kachiann/mlops-project/README.md

 The pipeline includes data ingestion, preprocessing, feature engineering, model training, and evaluation steps.

 **3. Model Deployment**:
 In this case, we are containerizing the model using Docker and deploying it as a web service with Flask.
+The `app.py` contains the logic of the program.
+You can check the folder for all the files needed to create the Docker image.

 **4. Model Monitoring**: